 Loss allowances for financial assets measured at amortised cost are deducted from the gross carrying amount of the assets.
-For debt securities at FVOCI, the loss allowance is recognised in other comprehensive income, instead of deducting the carrying amount of the asset.
+For debt securities at Fair Value through Other Comprehensive Income (FVOCI), the loss allowance is recognised in other comprehensive income, instead of deducting the carrying amount of the asset.
 Impairment losses on debt securities measured at amortised cost is presented in the profit or loss in addition to loan loss allowance.